worldassociation/world-association/README.md

 The [organization](/organization) folder contains all our governing documents.

-The [smart-contracts](/smart-contracts) folder contains all our Solidity code.
+The [smart-contracts](/smart-contracts) folder contains all our solidity code.

 ## License